 On a panoramic drive through Charlottetown, you won’t be able to stop taking pictures of all the wonderful sights, including the town’s signature red and white lighthouses and the unspoiled beauty of Prince Edward Island National Park.

-Look out for the adorable Anne of Green Gables House, the place that inspired the story of the red-haired heroine.
+One of the best things to do in Charlottetown is to look out for the adorable Anne of Green Gables House, the place that inspired the story of the red-haired heroine.
 A great way to do this city tour is by wagon, pulled by two majestic draft horses.

 Stop to refuel on some of Prince Edward Island’s specialties, lobster and oysters.
 Because this is a rural farming community, you’ll find delicious farm-to-table cuisine wherever you go.